Ganburu/Cyber-Portfolio/README.md

 Questions:

-What is the likely IPv4 address of someone from the Po1s0n1vy group scanning imreallynotbatman.com for web application vulnerabilities?
+1. What is the likely IPv4 address of someone from the Po1s0n1vy group scanning imreallynotbatman.com for web application vulnerabilities? index=* sourcetype=fgt* "imreallynotbatman.com"

+    192.168.250.70(imreallynotbatman.com) 40.80.148.42(posionivy)?

 What company created the web vulnerability scanner used by Po1s0n1vy?